 Each video comes with interactive captions you can click for an in-context definition and visual learning aid for any word.
 You’ll also get a native pronunciation and links to other videos that have the word.
 That means you’ll associate written words with their pronunciations and you’ll naturally learn how to use them in real-world contexts.

 FluentU also provides flashcards and exercises so you remember what you’ve learned when you’re done watching.
-The videos are organized by genre and learning level, so it’s easy to find something that works for you—plus, FluentU personalizes the experience by suggesting new videos based on what you’ve watched.
+The videos are organized by genre and learning level, so it’s easy to find something that works for you—plus, FluentU personalizes the experience with adaptive quizzes that test you on the material you struggle with most.

 Anxious to get reading and listening to all kinds of fun Russian content?
 Check out the full video library for free with a FluentU trial.

 - Reading practice apps: There are some great ones to help you sneak in reading time on your commute or in the dentist’s waiting room.
 You can get started with Russian kids’ reading apps like Учимся читать — слоги и буквы (Let’s Learn to Read — Syllables and Letters) or Читай сам по слогам (Read by Yourself Through Phonics).

 Then move on to a book-reading app that includes access to Russian language books, such as Read Books Online or iChitalka.

 - Don’t forget the print options!
 But you don’t have to pick up “War and Peace” to get in some reading practice in print.
 Look for Russian language-magazines and newspapers at your local public and/or college library.
 And check out kids’ books or authors that use simpler language, like Сергей Довлатов.